vishesh-learn/js-whatsapp-bot/README.md

 # js-whatsapp-bot

 Discription:
-  A simple Whatsapp Bot that runs in Tampermonkey and solves simple mathematical equations received on WhatsApp Web.
+  A simple Whatsapp Bot that runs through Tampermonkey and solves simple mathematical equations received on WhatsApp Web.

 Suitable to work with:
   http://tampermonkey.net